 Non-graduates may be placed in a 9th grade class by the high school administration following a non-grad meeting with the high school.

 Sexual harassment in any form will not be tolerated.
 If violations occur, disciplinary action will be taken.
 (Sexual Harassment Policy p.15.)
-Any discrimination on the basis of race, creed, national origin, sex, age, or handicap will not be tolerated.
+Any discrimination on the basis of race, creed, national origin, sex, age, gender identification or handicap will not be tolerated.

 Immunization and Health